Hosted by site sponsor WebMate.

 Which iPad Pro models support an external display?
 What is the maximum supported resolution?

-Although earlier iPad Pro models can be connected to an external display and the contents of the iPad screen can be mirrored, the iPad Pro 11" (Original, 2nd Gen, and 3rd Gen) and iPad Pro 12.9" (3rd Gen, 4th Gen, and 5th Gen) models support a true second display.
+Although earlier iPad Pro models can be connected to an external display and the contents of the iPad screen can be mirrored, the iPad Pro 11" (Original) and later and iPad Pro 12.9" (3rd Gen) and later models support a true second display.
 Accordingly, these iPad Pro models can be connected to an external display via USB-C and the display can be used as a second workspace for the iPad Pro.

 Which iPad Pro models support Sidecar?

 All iPad Pro models support Apple's Sidecar software feature.
-In conjunction with a Mac running macOS Catalina (10.15), Sidecar allows an iPad Pro running iPadOS (iOS 13) or later to be used as a second display for the Mac.
+In conjunction with a Mac running macOS Catalina (10.15) or later, Sidecar allows an iPad Pro running iPadOS (iOS 13) or later to be used as a second display for the Mac.

 If you have a Mac running an earlier version of the macOS and would like to use your iPad Pro as a second display, you instead can use one of the third-party apps that invented this capability.
 Apple only later copied these apps and integrated their functionality into the iOS and macOS.